AfricChang/AIBasedGame/README.md

 # Classic Games Collection

-A collection of five classic browser-based games built with HTML5, CSS3, and JavaScript.
+A collection of eight classic browser-based games built with HTML5, CSS3, and JavaScript.
 All games are mobile-friendly and can be played directly in your web browser without any installation.
 This project was generated using Windsurf Cline Cursor, an advanced AI-powered development tool.

 ## Games Included